We Need More Outdoor Toys!

-2) You can either have someone hold the first leg secure or lay it on the ground.
-Then follow set one for the second leg.
+You can either have someone hold the first leg secure or lay it on the ground.
+Then follow step one for the second leg.

 We did both legs on one side and moved to the next side.
-When you move to the other side, someone will need to hold the legs on the first side secure (as you will have the swing set either upside down or on its side.
-This is where the extra people come in handy.
+Once on the other side, someone will need to hold the legs on the first side secure, so the frame doesn’t twist and break.

-3) Install third and fourth legs, following sets 1 and 2 above again.
+Install third and fourth legs, following steps 1 and 2 above

 Legs are installed!